15 Things You Should Never, Ever Do in a Hotel Room

 Forget that you recently dyed your hair

 As a courtesy to the hotel, you might want to wait until you get home before you change the hue of your ‘do.
 “The ruined towels and bed linens are unrecoverable,” says Leslie Mulcahy, co-owner of Rabbit Hill Inn in Vermont.
 If you have recently dyed your hair, avoid washing your hair—or bring your own towel or disposable sheets to wrap your hair until it dries.
-On that note, you might want to bring your own hairdryer after hearing the gross reason you should avoid hotel hair dryers.
+These are the 13 ways your hotel room could be making you sick.

 Walk with heavy feet